 (1) Relate to collateralized exposures where a specified ratio of LTV is maintained.

-(2) Includes loans of ¥197,859 million in relation to the U.S. prime brokerage event.
+(2) Includes loans of ¥197,859 million to a U.S. client in connection with the U.S. Prime Brokerage Event.
+See Note.23 "U.S. Prime Brokerage Event" for further information on this event.